tacowan/order-management-java/README.md

 ## Solution Overview

-A local company has reached out to help build an order processing system in Azure.
-For the first portion of this project, you will rehost an existing order management app and customer API that the company already uses.
-For the second portion of this procect, you will build out an Azure Functions driven processing pipeline to create the overall solution this company needs.
+Your company has asked you to help build an order processing system in Azure.
+For the first portion of this project, you will rehost an existing order management app and customer API that your company already uses.
+For the second portion of this project, you will build out an Azure Functions driven processing pipeline to complete the overall solution.

 ![Solution Architecture](./assets/architecture.png)